IanICBJ/Idea_Annotator_Machine_Learning_IC/README.md

 test.jsonl

-Goal

-Train small BERT and T5 models to see if automatic case-frame extraction is even feasible.

-Models

-BERT (BIO-tagging → JSON reconstruction)

-T5 (text → JSON generation)

-Outcome
-Model	Slot-F1	Frame Validity
-BERT	~0.35	~82%
-T5	~0.37	~58%
-Summary

-Sprint 3 confirmed that:

-BERT is more structurally reliable

-T5 is more flexible but struggles with JSON formatting

-Automatic extraction is possible, but not stable yet

-Sprint 4 — Realistic Data + Baseline Improvements

-Sprint 4 shifts from “prototype” → real-world performance.

-Dataset

-Sprint 4 uses raw idea descriptions (messy, long, multi-sentence).

-The workflow:

-dataset_full.jsonl
-Exported from MongoDB (full annotated dataset)

-Sprint4_track_0_Fixed_Split.ipynb
-Produces the official split:
-→ idea_annotator_sprint4_split_fixed.jsonl

-This file becomes the gold standard for all Track 1–2–3 improvements.

-Track 0 — Baseline

-Rebuild BIO tags with final 5-slot schema

-Create fixed train/dev/test

-Re-train BERT and T5 on raw text

-Results:

-Model	Slot-F1	Frame Validity
-BERT	~0.507	~92%
-T5	0.0	0% (invalid JSON)**

-T5 fails completely due to raw messy text → motivation for Track 2.

-Track 1 — BERT Improvements

-Improvements done WITHOUT retraining the model:

-BIO tag correction

-Span merging

-Slot phrase cleaning

-Minimal repair heuristics

-Result:
-Cleaner ACTOR/ACTION/OBJECT extraction even if strict F1 drops.

-Track 2 — T5 Improvements

-Goal: Fix JSON formatting issues.

-Prompt engineering

-Constrained decoding

-Multi-step JSON repair pipeline

-Result:

-T5 still weak at slot-filling

-But 100% valid JSON

-Evaluation becomes possible again

-Summary Table: Sprint 3 vs Sprint 4
-Category	Sprint 3	Sprint 4
-Data	Clean, simple sentences	Raw, messy real descriptions Purpose	Prototype ML pipeline	Build real, stable baseline Dataset Source	MongoDB export → cleaned	MongoDB export → raw full → fixed split BERT Performance	Lower F1, but runs	Much higher validity T5 Performance	Works somewhat	Completely breaks → then repaired Outputs Used	train/val/test (old split)	idea_annotator_sprint4_split_fixed.jsonl Focus	“Can it work?”
-“Make it realistic + usable”
-How to Run
-For Sprint 3:

-Open FYP_Sprint_3_BERT.ipynb or FYP_Sprint_3_T5.ipynb

-Ensure Sprint 3 data folder is in the same structure as repo

-Run all cells

-For Sprint 4:

-Start with Sprint4_track_0_Fixed_Split.ipynb

-Then proceed to:

-Sprint4_Track1_BERT_Improvements.ipynb

-Sprint4_Track2_T5_Improvements.ipynb

-Author

-Ian Chia
-Nanyang Polytechnic — Diploma in Applied AI & Analytics Final Year Project — Idea Annotator (ML Module)
+dataset.jsonl is used as the combined clean source corpus for these splits and some experiments.

+dataset_full.jsonl is available when testing on the larger annotated set.

+# Models

+BERT Prototype

+Uses BIO tagging over the clean data.

+Decodes token labels into spans and then into JSON frames.

+T5 Prototype

+Learns to map the clean sentence directly into a JSON string.

+Provides an early test of generative text-to-JSON modelling.

+Notebooks

+Sprint_3_ML/Jupyter_Notebooks/BERT_Prototype.ipynb

+Sprint_3_ML/Jupyter_Notebooks/T5_Prototype.ipynb

+These notebooks show the full prototype workflow: data loading, training, prediction, decoding, and evaluation.

+# Sprint 4: Realistic Data, Fixed Split, and Model Improvements

+Sprint 4 moves from prototype conditions to realistic, noisy data exported from MongoDB.

+1. Dataset and Split

+Uses dataset_full.jsonl as the main raw dataset.

+BIO tags are rebuilt against the final 5-slot schema.

+Sprint4_Track0_Fixed_Split.ipynb creates idea_annotator_sprint4_split_fixed.jsonl, which is then used everywhere in Sprint 4.

+2. Track 0 – Baselines

+Evaluates baseline BERT and T5 on the fixed split.

+Shows BERT is structurally reliable; T5 collapses without repair due to strict JSON formatting requirements.

+3. Track 1 – BERT Improvements

+Works on top of the same BERT model.

+Improves:

+BIO → span decoding

+Slot-level cleaning rules

+Minimal slot repair heuristics

+Produces cleaner and more meaningful case-frames, even if strict Slot-F1 decreases.

+4. Track 2 – T5 Improvements

+Applies safe decoding and JSON repair to T5 outputs.

+Recovers syntactically valid JSON from malformed generations.

+Semantic accuracy remains limited, but the structure becomes evaluable.

+Notebooks

+Sprint_4_ML/Jupyter_Notebooks/Sprint4_Track0_Fixed_Split.ipynb

+Sprint_4_ML/Jupyter_Notebooks/Sprint4_Track1_BERT_Improvements.ipynb

+Sprint_4_ML/Jupyter_Notebooks/Sprint4_Track2_T5_Improvements.ipynb

+# How to Use These Notebooks
+Requirements

+Python 3.10+

+PyTorch

+HuggingFace Transformers

+Standard Python libraries (json, re, etc.)

+Suggested Order

+Look at Sprint 3 notebooks to understand the clean prototype setup using train.jsonl, val.jsonl, and test.jsonl.

+Inspect how dataset.jsonl and dataset_full.jsonl relate to these splits.

+Move to Sprint 4 Track 0 to see how dataset_full.jsonl is converted into the fixed split file.

+Explore Track 1 and Track 2 to see how BERT and T5 behave on the real dataset and how their outputs are improved.

+# Key Takeaways

+Sprint 3 mainly trains on train.jsonl, val.jsonl, and test.jsonl, with dataset.jsonl and dataset_full.jsonl supporting additional experiments.

+Sprint 4 standardises evaluation using dataset_full.jsonl and idea_annotator_sprint4_split_fixed.jsonl.

+BERT is robust and improves significantly with better decoding and cleaning.

+T5 needs heavy repair to be structurally valid and remains limited semantically under these conditions.